aiscend-research/smallholder-irrigation-dataset/src/modeling/README.md

  #### `visualization.py`
  `print_confusion_matix(y_true, y_pred)`: Displays a confusion matrix using `matplotlib`.
 `plot_ml_predictions(dataset, clf, class_names, colors)`: Visualizes the model’s pixel-wise predictions vs ground truth masks for selected samples, using color-coded masks.
 Class colors and names are dataset-dependent and should be passed in as arguments.
 This function will have to changed depending on the dataset.

+### Custom Dataset and Datamodule

+`custom_dataset.py`
+The MultiTemporalBarebonesDataset is a custom PyTorch Dataset designed to load and process multi-temporal Sentinel-2 .tif files for crop classification or land cover tasks.
+Each .tif file is expected to contain a stacked array of 481 image bands representing 37 time steps × 13 features (Sentinel-2 bands and vegetation indices).
+An optional irrigation mask can be extracted from an additional band if present.

+Features:
+	•	Automatically reshapes image data into the format (13, 37, H, W) for modeling.
+	•	Includes a built-in method to visualize temporal progression for any spectral band.

+Example Output:
+	•	image: Tensor of shape (13, 37, H, W)
+	•	mask: Tensor of shape (H, W)

+Potential future additions include:
+   * Metadata Handling
+   * Preprocessing and Transformation
+      - Reshaping, normalization, transforms, NaN values
+   * Label Adjustments
+   * Sample Enrichment
+    - adding more details

+`custom_datamodule.py`
+Class that helps to combine multiple dataset samples, and create train/val/test spilts.
+Inherits from PyTorch Lightening for more flexiblity.

 ### Running Experiments Using the ML Pipeline